For Clinicians

 Brain Injury Health & Wellness Classes

-These FREE classes offer non-clinical, wellness, and life skills information specifically designed for people who have had a brain injury and their loved ones.
-We hope the classes provide opportunities to acquire new skills, socialize, and encourage your overall health and well-being.
+The classes are always free and provide non-clinical, wellness, and life skills information specifically designed for people who have had a brain injury and their loved ones.
+Slides and handouts from the classes are below.
+We hope these classes have provided opportunities to acquire new skills, socialize, and encourage overall health and well-being.

 Talking to Others about your Brain Injury

 Having a brain injury can be a life-changing event not only for you, but for the people in your life.
 At times it can be challenging to talk about your injury.
-In this class, we will focus on strategies for determining what details to share for different social settings and the people in your life.
+This class focused on strategies for determining what details to share for different social settings and the people in your life.

 Fatigue and Brain Injury